ShyrenMore/InterviewPrep/Matrix/readme.md

 ```
 - from C++14, variable size arrays are allowed

-## ways of creating multi-dimensional array
+## Ways of creating multi-dimensional array

 1) Double pointer